 Ways to Manage Multiple Classes

-I have compiled a list of a few things that have helped me as I manage my two classes.
+I have compiled a list of a few things that helped me as I managed my two classes.

 1. Give each group a name: